Getting started with wp-graphql-content-blocks

 }

-Given the flattened list of blocks though, how can you put it back?
-Well that's where you use the
+Given the flattened list of blocks though, how can you put it back together?
+Well that’s where you use the clientId

 fields to assign temporary unique ids for each block.

-field assigns a temporary unique id for a specific block and the parentId
+field assigns a temporary unique id for a specific block and the parentClientId

-be assigned only if the current block has a parent.
-If the current block does have a parent, it will get the parent's nodeId
+will be assigned only if the current block has a parent.
+If the current block does have a parent, it will get the parent’s clientId

 value.

-So in order to put everything back in the Headless site, you want to use the flatListToHierarchical
+So to put everything back in its hierarchical order for Headless usage, you want to use the flatListToHierarchical

 This way you can reconstruct the block tree as before and pass it on to the WordPressBlocksViewer